Dutch oven turkey breast braised with apples in a creamy sauce, a delicious alternative to a whole Thanksgiving turkey.

 - Add white wine and stir slightly.

-- Simmer: Place the lid on the Dutch oven, turn the heat down to medium-low and braise for 1 hour, turning 2 times in between.
+- Simmer: Place the lid on the Dutch oven, turn the heat down to medium-low, and braise for 1 hour, turning 2 times in between.

-- Rest: Remove from the pot, cover it loosely with aluminum foil, and let rest while you finish the sauce.
+- Rest: Remove the turkey from the pot, cover it loosely with aluminum foil, and let it rest while you finish the sauce.
 If you like a thicker sauce, you could thicken it with a little cornstarch stirred into a paste with some water.
 However, I don't find it necessary; I like the consistency of the sauce as it is.

 - Pour the heavy cream into the pot and let bubble until slightly thickened.
 Adjust the taste with salt and pepper.